IEC - Health Insurance

 Firstly, to be eligible for the coverage under the employer benefits, you must have provincial health insurance.
 So, if you have employer benefits but no provincial health care you might not be covered.
 Therefore it is important to read the fine print of that employer benefit policy.

 Secondly, employer benefits cover “repatriation” to your Canadian home province, or to Canada only.
 They don’t cover repatriation to your home country.
+It is a mandatory IEC requirement to be repatriated to your home country.

 Thirdly, you will not have any coverage from day one after you quit your job or get laid off from that job.